Ninoh-FOX/HomeRecovery/README.md

 # Releases

+v1.03: Fixed NEAR operations, but... the icons order...

 v1.02: Fixed when icons / bubbles are messed up when doing operations on near or installing vitashell

 v1.01: Fixed when restore NEAR mode2 missing pic0.png